 The Company's deicing solutions does not contain any of these byproducts.
 It is composed of natural compounds that are environmentally friendly and are particularly well suited for the prevention and removal of ice and snow.
 Pre-treated with the product, ice will not form on surfaces, or once formed, it can easily be removed.
-This product is currently undergoing patenting, which is expected to be completed in April 2008.
+We have filed a Hungarian patent application for this product and are in the process of determining if a PCT application is warranted.
+A decision will be made in the first half of 2009.

-In addition to these technologies our wholly owned subsidiary, Vidatech Kft. also has a 30% equity interest in the following:
+In addition to these technologies our wholly owned subsidiary, Vidatech Kft. also has a 40% equity interest in the following: